It may be time to take stock of your overinflated ego

-According to the Oxford Dictionary, “ego” is “a person’s sense of self-esteem or self-importance.”
-There’s nothing wrong with a healthy ego as this is what allows you to feel good about yourself, to feel capable of succeeding.
-But when your ego is out of whack, it’s not only highly irritating to others, but it also holds you back from becoming the strong, resilient (and much more likeable) person that you can be.
+The Oxford Dictionary defines “ego” as “a person’s sense of self-esteem or self-importance.”
+There’s nothing wrong with a healthy ego: it is, after all, what allows us to feel good about ourselves and to feel capable of succeeding.
+But when your ego is out of whack, it’s not only highly irritating to others; it also holds you back from becoming the strong, resilient (and much more likeable) person you can be.

 Here are a few clues that your ego may be just a bit inflated: